 Remediation: Use Prepare Form tool.
 Add tooltips and labels to each form field.
 Ensure tab order is logical.

 Problem: PDFs missing /Lang entry cause screen reader pronunciation errors.
-For example, a French word in an English document will be mispronounced.

 Remediation: File → Properties → Advanced → Language → Set document language.